 Produce brick oven pizzas at home.
 Stone heats evenly and absorbs moisture.
 Produces a crispy, delicious crust.
 Perfect for pizzas, calzones, flatbreads, and cookies.

 Consider it as an investment to save money in the long term.
 Not to mention that you will considerably improve your pizza making skills.

 Indeed, by having the opportunity to create crispy pizzas that resemble the ones you would get at your favorite restaurant, you’ll reduce the number of times you’ll go out to a pizza restaurant.

-To reduce wasting ingredients, consider getting a dough scraper: it will help you get all the last bits of dough from your cutting board.
+To reduce wasting ingredients, consider getting a dough scraper: it will help you get all the last bits of pizza dough from your cutting board.

 Plus, it can act as a slicer, which could be a life savior if you make more than one pizza at a time.
 The cost for such a tool is less than $10.